nextu1337/hypixel-fragbot/README.md

 <br>

 # Important
-Your second minecraft account CAN'T have Dungeons unlocked (it should be on an ironman/stranded profile or shouldn't have a hypixel skyblock profile)<br>
+Your second minecraft account CAN'T have Dungeons unlocked (under Combat Level 5)<br>
 Otherwise the account will get teleported to the dungeons and I have a feeling it may get banned. (minecraft-protocol simulates a minecraft client and doesn't simulate minecraft's gravity meaning the bot will probably be flying)<br>

 # Installation